List of Predator novels: Predator: If It Bleeds (2017)

-An anthology celebrating the 30th anniversary of the PREDATOR franchise, IF IT BLEEDS includes seventeen brand new, never before seen stories—exclusive to this collection—featuring the Predators throughout space and time.
-Based entirely on the original films, novels, and comics, PREDATOR: IF IT BLEEDS (a quote from the original movie) reveals the Predators stalking prey in 12th Century Japan, 9th Century Viking Norway, World War I, Vietnam, the Civil War, Hurricane Katrina, and the modern day, as well as across the far reaches of future space.
+An anthology celebrating the 30th anniversary of the Predator franchise, If It Bleeds includes sixteen brand new, never before seen stories—exclusive to this collection—featuring the Predators throughout space and time.
+Based entirely on the original films, novels, and comics, Predator: If It Bleeds (a quote from the original movie) reveals the Predators stalking prey in 12th Century Japan, 9th Century Viking Norway, World War I, Vietnam, the Civil War, Hurricane Katrina, and the modern day, as well as across the far reaches of future space.

 Predator: Stalking Shadows (2020)

-This official prequel novel leads into the new PlayStation 4 video game from IllFonic.
+This official prequel novel leads into the new PlayStation 4 video game Predator: Hunting Grounds from IllFonic.
 This novel is a bridge between Predator 2 and the current day continuity.
 U.S. Marine Scott Devlin takes on a new assignment that begins with the clean-up of a Los Angeles combat scene revealing what appears to be alien weapons and tech.
 His next mission, to an equatorial jungle, seems like an assault on a drug cartel until his team finds human bodies, skinned and suspended from the trees.
 Justifiably freaked out, Devlin digs deeper and discovers hidden truths, clandestine agencies, savage opponents... and an unexpected ally.

+Predator: Eyes of the Demon (2022)

+Another anthology like If It Bleeds.
+Includes fifteen new stories exclusive to the collection.